Become an Insider member to gain access to this article,

 The bonus point race

 2019 maximum bonus points for Limited Entry deer: 25

 2019 maximum preference points for general season deer: 19

 2019 maximum preference points for dedicated hunter: 7

 I have 0 deer points.
 What can I expect?

-There is one hunt that can be drawn with zero points—the North Slope rifle tag.
-Take some time to research the Unit Profile to determine if this hunt meets your objectives.
+There is one hunt that can be drawn with zero points for residents—the North Slope rifle tag.
+Odds for that same hunt for nonresidents were 57%.

 Find your resident deer limited entry draw odds with 0 points here